Bebits/Portfolio_person/README.md

 # Portfolio_person
-This is the minimal portfolio for a person.
+This is the minimal portfolio template for an individual.
-Attractive design with responsive and interactive website.
+Attractive design with responsive and interactive interface.

 # Features:
 * About Section